 Why landing pages are important to marketing

-Landing pages are important to your marketing.
+Landing pages are important to marketing.
 In fact, landing pages are one of the most critical elements of a digital marketing campaign.
 This article explores what a landing page is, different types of landing pages, landing page best practices, and answers real questions we’ve received about landing pages.

 What is a landing page?

 The one thing could be anything like signing up for your email list, registering for a webinar, making a purchase, or downloading an eBook.
 Does creating landing pages sound daunting?
 You aren’t alone.
 Marketo reports that getting landing pages built and tested is a top-five challenge for B2B marketers.
 Let’s dig in by starting with the types of landing pages there are.

 Landing pages come in several flavors.

 - Lead generation-focused landing pages typically offer items like eBooks, free trials, webinar registrations, or other valuable content in exchange for some contact information from the visitor.
 Lead Gen landing pages must convince visitors that the item being offered is worth the exchange of personal details.
 When potential customers are evaluating offerings, Lead Gen pages can help move them to intent.
 Lead Gen forms can be longer and more detailed than other types of landing page forms.